 Staff report dated July 21, 2020 recommending that Contract RFP-EN20-30: Engineering Consulting Services for Roadway Data Collection and Pavement Management System Reporting be awarded to Tetra Tech Canada Inc., that a contingency for unanticipated additional works be approved and that the Corporate Officer be authorized to execute the contract.

-That the staff report dated July 21, 2020 titled "Award of Contract RFP-EN20-30: Engineering Consulting Services for Roadway Data Collection and Pavement Management System Reporting" be forwarded to the Council Meeting of July 28, 2020.
+That Contract RFP-EN20-30: Engineering Consulting Services for Roadway Data Collection and Pavement Management System Reporting be awarded to Tetra Tech Canada Inc. in the amount of \$159,604.00 excluding taxes; and